Brian Schatz: Early life

 Brian Schatz was born into a Jewish-American family in Ann Arbor, Michigan, along with an identical twin brother, Steve.
-He is the son of Barbara Jane (née Binder) and Irwin Jacob Schatz, a cardiologist and native of Saint Boniface, Manitoba.
+He is the son of Barbara Jane (née Binder) and Irwin Jacob Schatz, a cardiologist and native of the Saint Boniface neighborhood of Winnipeg, Manitoba.

 Schatz's father was the first to complain about the ethics of the Tuskegee syphilis experiment, in a 1965 letter.
 The letter was ignored until the problem finally came to public attention in 1972.
 Irwin Schatz wrote that he was "astounded" that "physicians allow patients with potentially fatal disease to remain untreated when effective therapy is available."
 Brian Schatz said that his father didn't talk about the letter, but that it influenced him to pursue the public good.

-When Schatz and his brother were two years old the family moved to Hawaii, where Schatz graduated from Punahou School.
+When Schatz and his brother were two years old, the family moved to Hawaii, where Schatz graduated from Punahou School.
 Schatz enrolled at Pomona College in Claremont, California; he spent a term studying abroad in Kenya on a program of the School for International Training (SIT).
+He graduated in 1994 with a Bachelor of Arts in philosophy.

+Early career

-As a U.S. senator, Schatz is one of Pomona's highest-profile alumni; Pomona invited him to be the commencement speaker for its Class of 2017.
-After graduating in 1994 with a B.A. in philosophy, he returned to Hawaii, where he taught at Punahou before taking on other jobs in the nonprofit sector.
+After college, Schatz returned to Hawaii, where he taught at Punahou before taking other jobs in the nonprofit sector.
 He was briefly a member of the Green Party.

-Early career

-Schatz became active in the community in the 1980s through his involvement in Youth for Environmental Services.
+Schatz had become active in the community as a teenager through his involvement in Youth for Environmental Services.
 He then served as CEO of Helping Hands Hawaii and director of the Makiki Community Library and of the Center for a Sustainable Future.
 In March 2010, Schatz stepped down from Helping Hands to run for lieutenant governor.
 He was a member of the 2007 class of the Pacific Century Fellows.